long-kr/Project-Flashcards/README.md

 This project helps learners enter study information to test memorizing.

 - Project is only built for Frontend applied React, HTML, Bootstrap, JSON, and Jasmine.
 - All input datas will be saved in JSON server and lost if app is reset.
+- Hit me up if you want to build an API for this app.

 ### Installation